Currently Enrolling Trials

 Evkeeza (evinacumab-dgnb) is an ANGPTL3 (angiopoietin-like 3) inhibitor.

-Evkeeza is specifically indicated as an adjunct to other low-density lipoprotein-cholesterol (LDL-C) lowering therapies for the treatment of adult and pediatric patients, aged 12 years and older, with homozygous familial hypercholesterolemia (HoFH).
+Evkeeza is specifically indicated as an adjunct to other low-density lipoprotein-cholesterol (LDL-C) lowering therapies for the treatment of adult and pediatric patients, 5 years of age and older, with homozygous familial hypercholesterolemia (HoFH).

 Evkeeza is supplied as a solution for intravenous administration.
 The recommended dose of Evkeeza is 15 mg/kg administered by intravenous (IV) infusion over 60 minutes once monthly (every 4 weeks).
 If a dose of Evkeeza is missed, administer as soon as possible.
 Thereafter, Evkeeza should be scheduled monthly from the date of the last dose.
 Assess LDL-C when clinically appropriate.
 The LDL-lowering effect of Evkeeza may be measured as early as 2 weeks after initiation.